 Skippers’ Challenge Award also engages pupils in Years 6, 7 and 8 in a variety of tasks and projects to aid their personal development – learning new skills, carrying out personal projects, volunteering in the local community and taking part in expeditions.

-A full range of sports are available to pupils including Netball, Soccer, Rugby, Hockey, Cross Country, Gymnastics, Dance, Volleyball, Swimming, Rounders, Cricket, Stoolball and Athletics, and we have an extensive sports fixture list which includes matches and tournaments against a wide range of other schools, providing every pupil with the chance to represent Skippers.
+A full range of sports are available to pupils including Netball, football, Rugby, Hockey, Cross Country, Gymnastics, Dance, Volleyball, Swimming, Cricket, Stoolball and Athletics, and we have an extensive sports fixture list which includes matches and tournaments against a wide range of other schools, providing every pupil with the chance to represent Skippers.

 Pupils from Years 5 to 8 have their own Chromebooks, enabling a varied and stimulating approach to their learning across the whole curriculum.

 From Year 5 onwards, the children are taught by experienced subject specialists, many of whom are secondary trained.
 This subject knowledge helps to ensure a consistently high level of education across the school and is supported by regular communication with senior schools.

 In Year 7, the children embark on a new way of learning through our Global, Social and Ethics (GSE) Programme and Common Entrance (CE) preparation.
 The CE programme is flexible, dependent upon the individual and their chosen senior school destination and gives the children an excellent, rigorous preparation for their future GCSEs.
 CE is complimented by the forward-thinking approach of GSE, which is based upon the latest research in education.
 It builds 21st Century skills into the humanities programme to best prepare our pupils for the future and understand how to apply them to real-world contexts.